Revision of December 14, 2020

 The Executive Committee may decide to register the Society at the Commercial Register of its seat.

-These Statutes were adopted unanimously at the General Assembly of the Society held on June 10, 2014 in Nice, France, and come into force immediately upon their adoption.
+These Statutes were adopted unanimously at the General Assembly of the Society held on December 14, 2020 in Brussels, Belgium, and come into force immediately upon their adoption.

 Chairman of the Executive Committee